yiisoft/yii2/docs/guide/tutorial-i18n.md

 ### Handling missing translations

-If the translation is missing at the source, Yii displays the requested message content.
+Even if the translation is missing from the source, Yii will display the requested message content.
 Such behavior is very convenient in case your raw message is a valid verbose text.
 However, sometimes it is not enough.
-You may need to perform some custom processing of the situation, when requested translation is missing at the source.
+You may need to perform some custom processing of the situation, when the requested translation is missing from the source.
 This can be achieved using the [[yii\i18n\MessageSource::EVENT_MISSING_TRANSLATION|missingTranslation]]-event of [[yii\i18n\MessageSource]].

-For example to mark all missing translations with something notable, so they can be easily found at the page we first we need to setup event handler.
+For example, let us mark all the missing translations with something notable so that they can be easily found at the page.
+First we need to setup an event handler.
 This can be done in the application configuration:

 ```php
 'components' => [